Delhi govt's oxygen concentrator banks help patients breathe easier | Health

 Oxygen concentrators are portable devices that enrich oxygen content in the air breathed by a person.

 Chhatarpur-resident Liyaqat Ali Khan had a similar story to tell.
 His brother 53-year-old Mohd Arif Khan was relieved with the government's help.
-Now, Arif is breathing easier and maintaining an oxygen saturation level above 95 percent.
+Now, Arif is breathing easier and maintaining oxygen saturation level above 95 per cent.

 ''We received the concentrator the same day on May 17 after contacting the helpline.
 He has been recovering well and thanks to the concentrator, his oxygen level is improving steadily,'' Liyaqat said.

-The oxygen concentrators will be returned after the patients do not need them.
-The devices will be sanitized and given to other patients in need, the Delhi government had said.
+The oxygen concentrators will be returned after the patients do not need it.
+The devices will be sanitised, and given to other patients in need, the Delhi government had said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)